 French Counterterrorism in the Sahel: Implications for U.S. Policy

-By Stephanie Sanok Kostro, Meredith BoyleFeb 4, 2014
+By Stephanie Sanok Kostro and Meredith BoyleFeb 4, 2014

 The Government of France is poised to readjust its military presence in the Sahel region of Africa.
 Prompted by perceived terrorist threats and risks to French and European interests, the re-organization may have significant implications for future U.S. Government policy and French-American cooperation in the region.

 Q1: What are the threats in the Sahel region, and why are the French concerned?

 A1: The Sahel touches parts of many former French colonies such as Chad, Ivory Coast, Burkina Faso, Niger, and Mali.
 The region is characterized by instability from religious, cultural, and resource-based conflicts among its diverse inhabitants.